jquinonez/Customized-Print-Solution-SNOW/README.md

 # Customized-Print-Solution-SNOW
-Objective: To create a Custom PDF of any record in ServiceNow.
+Objective: To create a Custom PDF of any record/form/page in ServiceNow.
 We have used MidServer to create the PDF and attach back to the record.
 Currently we have the facility to create a standard Pdf from the record.
 But this solution could be used to create any kind of custom Pdf and populate values from the record.

 Key points:
 Was able to get the header and footer in each PDF page just with html and style sheet